 Camp Kesem alumni are the best and brightest and we want to show them off!
 Every month, we spotlight Camp Kesem alumni and their incredible stories.
-To recommend yourself or a fellow alumni for our Alumni Spotlight, email Adam Ryan, at email@example.com.
+To recommend yourself or a fellow alumni for our Alumni Spotlight, email Lauren Ellis at email@example.com

 This month, we are featuring Shari “Roxy” Ilsen, who served as a committee member, coordinator, and co-director of Camp Kesem Stanford until 2006.
 Since graduation, she has also served on Camp Kesem Stanford’s Advisory Board.
 Additionally, she is a member of Camp Kesem’s Legacy Circle.

 Shari is currently the Senior Online Communications Manager for VolunteerMatch – the world’s largest volunteer network.

 Shari graduated from Stanford with a BS degree in Psychology and Biological Sciences.
 Going into her senior year of college, Shari planned to go to pursue a PhD in Neuroscience.
 As a double major and a student who was constantly working in the lab, she had earned her right to this path.
 However, as her senior year progressed and she continued her work with Camp Kesem, she realized she didn’t want to work in a lab the rest of her life and would rather work in the nonprofit sector.
 Regarding this decision, Shari says, “I was having way more fun doing the day-to-day grunt work for Camp Kesem than going to the lab.
 That is when I decided to go into nonprofits.”

 Shari now spends her days managing and overseeing all online communication for VolunteerMatch.
 She loves what she does and has thrived in her role.
 Shari nearly doubled the distribution list for VolunteerMatch, increasing it to over 350,000 recipients.
 “The work itself might not be glamorous, but what you are working towards is,” says Shari.